MrKintu/talent-unlock/README.md

 - **Job Matching**: 70%+ relevance score
 - **User Engagement**: Smooth flow completion
 - **Canadian Compliance**: Data residency in Canadian regions

-## 🤝 Contributing

-This project was built for HackTheBrain 2025 hackathon.
-The team has authentic immigrant experience and focuses on solving real problems faced by newcomers to Canada.

-### Development Guidelines
-- Follow TypeScript best practices
-- Use Framer Motion for animations
-- Maintain Canadian theming
-- Ensure mobile responsiveness
-- Write clean, documented code

-## 📄 License

-This project is created for HackTheBrain 2025 hackathon.
-All rights reserved.

 ## 🙏 Acknowledgments